Ceelog/phpdoc-en/src/ref/datetime.md

 |          *%t*          | A Tab character ("\\t")                                                                                                                                 | ---                                                                    |
 |          *%%*          | A literal percentage character ("%")                                                                                                                    | ---                                                                    |

-Maximum length of this parameter is 1023 characters.

 **Warning**
 Contrary to ISO-9899:1999, Sun Solaris starts with Sunday as 1.
 As a result, *%u* may not function as described in this manual.